CodeYourFuture/curriculum/content/js1/blocks/packages/index.md

 When writing software, we need to continually make use of **packages** written by other developers.

-A **package** is a set of programs which are grouped together to provide some functionality.
+A **package** is some code which is grouped together to provide some functionality.

+We use packages so that we don't have to solve every problem ourselves.
+Other people have often solved some things we need to do really well.
+Using other people's solutions to parts of a problem means we can focus our time and effort on what's special about _our_ problem.

+For example, imagine we wanted to work out what the time is in a user's city.
+Instead of writing code to work out the time for every city's time zone (and when they change!), we can use a package some experts have written, and which they keep up to date.

 Different programming languages give developers different ways of accessing packages for use in their code.